-\paragraph{Step 3: Building a local surrogate model.} Similar to several previous approaches~\cite{ribeiro2016should,lundberg2017unified}, we use a linear regression model as a local approximation of the black-box model.
-While the other approaches rely on random sampling and feature perturbations, \method relies only on available, real data points, which makes it deterministic: for the same input, \method provides the same output.
+\textbf{Step 3: Building a local surrogate model.} We build our local surrogate model on the neighborhood we have found.
+To obtain a model with few parameters (i.e., a \emph{simple} model), we use regularization.
+In terms of feature selection, $L1$ regularization (e.g. Lasso~\citep{hastie2009elements}) is able to select a nearly perfect subset of variables in a wide range of situations.
+The only condition for this to work is that there are no highly collinear variables~\citep{candes2009near}, which can significantly reduce the precision of estimated regression coefficients.
+To remove highly collinear features, we compute the \textit{variance inflation factor} (VIF), and, following a rule of thumb~\citep{stine1995graphical}, adopt $10$ as the cut-off value for the VIF.

-As we have already discussed in Algorithm~\ref{alg3}, we set the limit on the minimum number of data points in the neighbourhood to $2n$ ($n$ being the number of features), to prevent overfitting.
-To further improve the generalization of the linear model and also reduce its size, we use regularization.
-In terms of model (feature) selection, it has been shown that regularization, especially $L1$ regularization (e.g. Lasso~\cite{hastie2009elements}) is able to select a nearly perfect subset of variables in a wide range of situations.
-The only condition for this to work is that there are no highly collinear variables~\cite{candes2009near}, which can significantly reduce the precision of estimated regression coefficients.
-To remove highly collinear features, we compute the \textit{variance inflation factor} (VIF), and, following a rule of thumb~\cite{stine1995graphical}, adopt $10$ as the cut-off value for the VIF.
 After removing highly collinear features, the next step is to train a linear model with Lasso regularization.
-Lasso regularization adds a penalty term in the form of the sum of absolute values of regression coefficients.
-The objective function that Lasso regression is solving is given by $\min_{\beta \in \mathbb{R}^p}(||y - \beta X||_{2}^{2} + \lambda ||\beta||_1)$, where $\lambda$ is the shrinkage parameter.
+Lasso regularization adds a penalty term in the form of the sum of absolute values of the regression coefficients.
+The objective function is $\min_{\beta \in \mathbb{R}^p}(||y - \beta X||_{2}^{2} + \lambda ||\beta||_1)$, where $\lambda$ is the shrinkage parameter.
 This provides a sparse model, by forcing some coefficients to be zero.
 Removing some features ensures a better generalization, and results in simpler, and thus more comprehensible explanations.
 On the other hand, coefficients obtained by minimizing the Lasso objective function are biased towards zero.
 Therefore, Lasso is preferred for model selection rather than for prediction.
 The common strategy is to train an Ordinary Least Squares (OLS) linear model on the subset of variables selected by Lasso.
-This corresponds to a special variation of the relaxed Lasso~\cite{meinshausen2007relaxed}, with $\phi = 0$.
+This corresponds to a special variation of the relaxed Lasso~\citep{meinshausen2007relaxed}, with $\phi = 0$.